Emberwalker/Forgelin/README.md

 4. Punch wood.

 ## Using Forgelin
-There are two options for deploying Forgeline for use in your mod - installing Forgelin as a mod dependancy, or repackaging it.
+There are two options for deploying Forgelin for use in your mod - installing Forgelin as a mod dependancy, or repackaging it.

 ### Required for both
 Both these methods assume you have the Kotlin and Forge plugins enabled in `build.gradle`: